seungwonpark/fairseq_files_cache/README.md

 # fairseq_files_cache

+Tired of manually downloading gigabytes of checkpoints from `fairseq`, but have plenty of disk space to save them locally?

-Code snippets for creating local cache of checkpoints provided within fairseq
+This is a code snippet for creating local cache of checkpoints provided within fairseq.
+Features include:

+- Recursively grep URLs starting with `https://dl.fbaipublicfiles.com` in specific directory
+- Preserve directory structure of URL by creating corresponding directory before downloading

 ## Instruction